daria-hryshchenko/Simple-Site-USE-Flexbox/README.md

 Homework 📚

-➡️ Learning the CSS
+➡️  Improve My HTML & CSS Skills

-➡️ Clone the created repository and copy the files of the previous work into it.
+➡️ Cloned the previous lesson repository.

 ➡️ Add styles for geometry (widths, padding, margins and borders) and content positioning with Flexbox for homework layout pages #3.